Easter Lily Care

 - Dig a hole to the same depth as the original container.
 Apply a layer of mulch to the bottom of the hole, and remove the plant from the container.

 - Loosen the root system slightly to encourage root implantation to the new site.
-Cover the bulb with soil and a thing layer mulch to keep moisture levels high.
+Cover the bulb with soil and a thin layer mulch to keep moisture levels high.

 - Remove any dead or dying blooms.